« March 2011 | Main | May 2011 »

 5. Can administration be done on another computer besides the Server?

-Yes, the administrator software doesn't have to be on the same computer that the database is one.
+Yes, the administrator software doesn’t have to be on the same computer that the database is on.

 5.1 Assuming YES to the last question, could administration be done from a home computer with office access?